“Unlocking the Secret to Trade Secrets –

-This co-sponsored briefing will be held in conjunction with the Global Innovation Policy Center, at the United States Chamber of Commerce headquarters on Tuesday, May 8 in Washington, DC.
+This co-sponsored briefing was held in conjunction with the Global Innovation Policy Center, at the United States Chamber of Commerce headquarters on Tuesday, May 8, 2018 in Washington, DC.

 For the program, panelists, partners and featured speakers, as well as a list of useful background articles about innovation policy and IP, go here.

 “IP Awareness Summit (IPAS) 2017”